(As Amended 07/15/14)

 Regular salary or those deemed excess compensation subject to 20% Federal Excess Tax.

-GROUP LEGAL SEVICES
+GROUP LEGAL SERVICES

 INTEREST EARNED ON BUSINESS ACCOUNTS